Blessing886/alx-system_engineering-devops/0x00-shell_basics/README.md

- script that copies all the HTML files
+ moves all files beginning with an uppercase